patrickhajali/Neuro/README.md

 I came across LFP recordings and explored what it's like working with neuro data.
-For a quick overview, see this [notebook][nb.ipynb].

 More about what I did [here](https://www.patrickhajali.com/neuro).